-Purple and Northern sea urchins (Kitamurasaki uni):
+Northern sea urchins (Kitamurasaki uni):

-Found distributed a little more south than Ezobafun uni and on occasion in Sagami Bay.
+Kitamurasaki uni is distributed a little more south than Ezobafun uni and on occasion in Sagami Bay.
 On the Pacific side of Japan, this species inhabits the area from the Sanriku region to Hokkaido.
 On the Sea of Japan side, they are distributed across nearly all areas.
 The main production area is between Hokkaido and Toyama.
 Their shell is about 10 cm in diameter and larger than that of the Ezobafun uni, which lives in similar areas.
 Their spines are long and feel a little sparse compared to the Ezobafun uni.
 A thin line runs vertically along the surface of its shell.
 It is usually a dark purple color, but some can be slightly brownish.
 The spawning season is from September to January.

-Northern sea urchin (Murasaki uni):
+Purple sea urchin (Murasaki uni):

 This is the most common sea urchin found along the shores of Japan.
 Its spines are thick, sharp, and dark purple.
 The shell is also thick and about 6 cm in diameter.
 It is distributed mainly in the warmer waters on the Pacific side of Japan.
 The spawning season is from May to August.